jhpyle/docassemble/_docs/fields.md

 you can use the `code` feature to create multiple-choice questions that have dynamically-created lists of choices.

-The [Python] code needs to be a single expression.
+The [Python] code needs to be a single [Python expression] (which can be a simple variable, or something more complex, like a [list comprehension]).
 The result of the expression can take several forms.

 It can be a [list] of single-item [dictionaries], as in the example above.